-- Monitor your financial aid checklist - Accept or reject the financial aid that was offered to you. - View your real-time statement of accounts - Make a payment on your outstanding balance due - Update your address and phone number, including the information used by the Emergency Alert system - Provide emergency contacts to the University - Create your academic plans and register for classes
+- Monitor your financial aid checklist - Accept or reject the financial aid that was offered to you. - View your real-time statement of accounts - Make a payment on your outstanding balance due - Search for sections and register for classes - Update your address and phone number, including the information used by the Emergency Alert system - Provide emergency contacts to the University - Review the textbooks required for your courses - View your grades and unofficial transcripts - Find contact information for your faculty advisor

-EllucianGo: Download this for free from the App Store, which will allow you to access Self Service and WebAdvisor via your mobile device Canvas: North Park University uses Canvas as our Learning Management System (LMS) myNPU-Engage: A platform to learn about clubs, activities, and ways to get involved on campus.
-LiveSafe: LiveSafe is a free personal safety mobile app for colleges.
-Students, campus employees, parents, and the community can use this to engage in a two-way conversation with our Campus Safety and Security Office, even when it's not safe to
+EllucianGo: Download this for free from the App Store, which will allow you to access Self Service via your mobile device Canvas: North Park University uses Canvas as our Learning Management System (LMS)

-Campus Safety and Security Office, even when it's not safe to make a voice call.
+- myNPU-Engage: A platform to learn about clubs, activities, and ways to get involved on campus. - LiveSafe: LiveSafe is a free personal safety mobile app for colleges.
+Students, campus employees, parents, and the community can use this to engage in a two-way conversation with our Campus Safety and Security Office, even when it's not safe to make a voice call.
 Users can quickly and easily contact 9-1-1 or North Park's security team to get help or report suspicious or unsafe activity.